Create a metric set and add a filter

 5. Display the metric sets on a dashboard

-Drag metric sets to dashboard canvas
+Drag metric sets onto the dashboard

-Drag metric sets to dashboard canvas
+Drag metric sets onto the dashboard

 Note